 Key Question: Whom are you going to have for your Master?

-Back to our illustration: We know that the hostages in the spiritual realm do not have free wills in the sense that they will never coose to get on the plane to freedom apart from God’s election and His predestinating them to adoption as sons and His working in their lives so that they come to choose to trust Christ.
+Back to our illustration: We know that the hostages in the spiritual realm do not have independent free wills in the sense that they will never choose to get on the plane to freedom apart from God’s election and His predestinating them to adoption as sons and His working in their lives so that they come to choose to trust Christ.

 Can you imagine the hostages being loaded on the plane and ferried back to the U.S. to be reunited with their family and to be given the opportunity of freedom and the abundant life; but then sitting around in their room at home, overcome by fear — paralyzed and continuing to live as captives.

-I. DEFINITION OF REDEMPTION
+I. THEOLOGY OF REDEMPTION

 To bring back into rightful ownership (restoration to one who possesses a more fundamental right or interest) by the paying of a price, or ransom